amlawson98/XY_MC/README.md

 __VERY QUICK VERSION__: DOWNLOAD JUST THE WHOLE FILE AS A ZIP - __RUN XY_MC_interact.py__ - Play with controls.
 (Should work with Anaconda distribution default packages)

-General Description in Alex_Lawson_Report.pdf
+A Quick __Explainer__ for what everything is:

-A Quick Explainer for what everything is:
+  - General Description and results in Alex_Lawson_Report.pdf

   - XY_MC.py is the main program here.
 It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm.